You can read about our approach to sustainability below or you can download our 2020 Sustainability Report here.

 The Government recently consulted on setting each energy supplier an individual target obligation, subject to annual tolerance levels that apply across the industry as a percentage of their customer base.
 The Government believes the regulatory certainty provided through this process will drive consistent long-term investment.

-These smart tariffs will reward consumers for using less electricity when demand is high or for using more when overall demand is low and there is surplus generation available, for example on a sunny or windy weekend.
-OFGEM estimates this will save consumers between £1.6 billion and £4.6 billion by 2045.
+These smart tariffs will reward consumers for using less electricity when demand is high or for using more when overall demand is low and there is surplus generation available, for example on a sunny or windy weekend, the Office of Gas and Electricity Markets ("Ofgem") estimates this will save consumers between £1.6 billion and £4.6 billion by 2045.

 A Green Industrial Revolution